Introduction: Becoming a Friendly & Fair Teacher

 To learn anything, it is necessary to dare to accept that what we think we know – including our most deeply held beliefs – may be wrong, or at least naive: shadows on the walls of Plato’s cave.”
 Rovelli, Carlo (2014)

 Friendly and Fair Teaching- in the spirit of Humbold – is constantly gaining new experiences with courses and contacts, schools and literature.
-Previous assumptions are abandoned and new assumptions embraced.
+Previous assumptions are abandoned, and new assumptions embraced.
 This process is visible in our annually updated course book.
 This course book is now only available in Dutch.
 We expect that in 2024 an English version will be available.

-1. Creating a positive learning environment within the context of your school
+1. Importance of a positive learning environment

 1.1 Positive learning environment